-Inadequate investigations and CAPAs have been the #1 reason for 483 observations since 1997!
+Inadequate investigations and CAPAs have been one of the top reasons for 483 observations since 1997!

 The FDA's enforcement plan makes it clear: Developing a successful CAPA program has never been more important.

 But creating an FDA-proof investigation and CAPA isn’t easy.

 What if you could talk with an industry leader who has spent years reading investigation reports, studying human error and performance issues, facilitating training sessions around the world, helping firms under consent decrees, and establishing investigation programs?

 FDAnews and LearningPlus are offering an advanced version of our previous CAPA investigations class that emphasizes investigating to find the root, contributing, and proximal causes – things that are essential to know if you want to create an effective CAPA.

 In this year’s Conducting Advanced Root Cause Analysis and CAPA Investigations workshop, you will:

 - Learn how to conduct an effective, efficient investigation to avoid regulatory action and get a favorable closeout letter.